tnscorcoran/openshift-operators/README.md

 It's http based, so it doesn't redirect as we specified *gogsSsl: False*

 Now it's almost time to clean up the Gogs Servers.
-One final thing - notice our Postgresql DB Pod definition has an ownerreference of *gogs-server* when we view its yaml:
+One final thing - notice our Postgresql DB Pod definition has an *ownerReferences* section specifying *gogs-server* when we view its yaml:

 ```
 oc get pod postgresql-gogs-gogs-server -o yaml
 ```

+# ABOUT 10 lines from the top - AND DELETE THIS AFTER

-By contrast, the top level *gogs-server* - does not have an ownerreference:
+By contrast, the top level *gogs-server* - does not have an *ownerReferences* section:

 ```
 oc get gogs gogs-server -o yaml
 ```

-This allows us to delet the entire dependency tree just by deleting the top level entity.
-This is a useful automation feature Let's delete our 2 gogs servers and watch their dependant Postgres DBs being deleted:
+This *parent referencing* allows us to delete the entire dependency tree just by deleting the top level entity.
+This is a useful automation feature
+Let's delete our 2 gogs servers and watch their dependant Postgres DBs being deleted:

 ```
 oc delete gogs gogs-server
 oc delete gogs another-gogs
+oc get pods -w
 ```

 Now complete our cleanup and we're done.